strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 ### Number

-The Number field displays a field for any kind of number: integers, decimals, floats etc.
+The Number field displays a field for any kind of number: integer, decimal and float.

 :::: tabs